metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 .. tip::

-   If a task has run and is still visible in the gui you can view its :term:`job log files <job log>` by right-clicking on the task and selecting "View".
+   If a task has run and is still visible in the cylc GUI you can view its :term:`job log files <job log>` by right-clicking on the task and selecting "View".